We are committed to supporting all our customers and end users

 We assessed the accessibility of our products and services using the following approaches:

-• We employ an accessibility specialist who works with our in-house design and development teams
+• We have in-house accessibility specialists who work with our design and development teams.

 Evaluation report

-A copy of our latest VPAT (Voluntary Product Accessibility Template) is available on request.
-Please email hello@glean.co.
+A copy of our latest VPATs (Voluntary Product Accessibility Template) are available to view by clicking the links below:

 Date